jsbin/learn/public/blog/my-zen-mode.md

   jsbin.settings.addons.vim = true;
 ```

-My editor of choice is Vim, and if you're a Vim user, using *normal* text inputs
-can be really frustrating.
-Since we upgraded CodeMirror to version 4, we've added
+Since we upgraded CodeMirror to version 4, we've added a lot of extra plugins for
-a lot of extra plugins for CodeMirror, including Vim mode.
-Just note that
+CodeMirror, including Vim mode.
+Just note that not all of the Vim functionality
-not all of the Vim functionality comes with the plugin, visual block mode, for
+comes with the plugin, visual block mode, for example, doesn't work.
+But a lot of
-example, doesn't work.
-But a lot of the Ex commands are there, including search
+the Ex commands are there, including search and replace, which is great, as jsbin
-and replace, which is great, as jsbin doens't support this in normal mode.
+doesn't support this in normal mode.

 ## Custom theme